laura-schoenherr/leichte-sprache/README.md

 ![LeichteSprache](images/leichte-sprache-demo.png)

-The browser interface is designed for intuitive use, allowing different models and approaches to be experimented with.
+The browser interface is designed for intuitive use, allowing experimentation with different models and approaches.
 The implementation focuses on simplicity, low-level components and modularity, allowing developers and Python enthusiasts to modify and build upon.

 ### Installation